Click to subscribe

 Recognizing the need to implement new technology, and with the support of the Legislature, DHHS has embarked upon a phased approach to replace the MMIS functionality.

 MLTC intends to contract with external vendors to fulfill the components of this planned approach through the release of multiple requests for proposals (RFPs).
-The following RFP document have been released:
+The following RFP documents have been released:

 All RFPs are published by the Nebraska Department of Administrative Services at http://das.nebraska.gov/.
 For questions regarding the MMIS Replacement Planning Project, please send an e-mail to DHHS.MMIS@nebraska.gov.
 Updated information will be shared as it becomes available.